llvm-doe-org/llvm-project/clang/test/OpenACC/README.md

       OpenACC directives and that seem to deserve special scrutiny beyond the directive-specific print checks in `directives`.

+## LIT substitutions

+LIT substitutions common to all these subdirectories are defined in the top-level `lit.local.cfg` and are documented in its comments.

+Tests in `directives` use a sophisticated set of LIT substitutions in addition to those.
+See `directives/Tests/lit.local.cfg` comments for important documentation before attempting to modify or debug those tests.

 ## Running the test suite

 Clang's entire OpenACC test suite can be run as follows: